Caiooooo/YOLOv5-BUSI/README.md

 ## Starting a Web Server

-If you have access to the internet, you can also start a web server using the provided code in `WebStarter`.
+If you have access to the internet, you can also start a web server using the provided code in `WebStarter.py`.
 This can be useful for various purposes such as hosting the pre-trained model for inference or serving visualizations of the BUSI images.

 ## Contribution